k-vernooy/mpf/README.md

 `mpf` is designed to be a simple visual player.
 It is invoked from the command line, passed a list of files, and through CLI flags filters/orders them.
 Upon succesful completion of all songs in the passed list, it exits the GUI app.

 ### Filtering
 ID3v2 tags set within the input files are used to filter the music. `mpf` does not contain tag editing functionality - for that, install a dedicated program such as `id3v2`.
-In `music-filter`, the `--filter` option is used to select subsets of your input files.
+In `mpf`, the `--filter` option is used to select subsets of your input files.

 Any ID3v2 frame can be used to filter music.
 Basic comperators are: `==`, `>`, `<`, `<=`, `>=`.
 Here's an example of playing all music in a directory by the composer Bach that was composed beyond 1730: